I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

 - Competitor Analysis

-My team broke down keyword research into two main workflows: one is used to monitor the health of a website, and the other is for content gap analysis.
+My team tackled keyword research with two main workflows: one is used to monitor the health of a website, and the other is for content gap analysis.

 When we’re looking to track keywords for a website, we want to track some of the core terms, but also terms that are having problems.
 If a term is suffering from keyword cannibalization that we’re trying to fix – it’s worth tracking this daily until it’s resolved.